-As BC continues to practice remote instruction in light of COVID-19 concerns this summer, many instructors are understandably overwhelmed by the prospect of designing and implementing remote courses on an abbreviated timeline.
+As BC continues to practice remote instruction in light of COVID-19 concerns this year, many instructors are understandably overwhelmed by the prospect of designing and implementing remote courses on an abbreviated timeline.
 The following resources are meant to provide you a starting point for planning your transition to remote instruction, and you can also count on CTE, CDIL, and ITS staff to help you work through the challenges that arise.

 As you get started, it might be helpful to review these example scenarios of remote instruction, to give you an idea of what a remote learning experience might look like.

 If you can’t find the information you need below, we’re also compiling an FAQ of additional questions as they come in.

 Emergency remote instruction is not the same as online learning: Faculty preparing to teach a formal online course can spend six months or more designing it.
 While you are teaching a course that is not designed to be a fully online, asynchronous course, you do have a little more time before the summer sessions begin to prepare your course.
 Keep your focus on simple solutions whenever possible and focus on your and your students’ overall experience.

 Low tech can be the best solution: It can be tempting to try to reproduce the in-class experience by primarily utilizing synchronous platforms, such as Zoom, but getting all your students online at the same time can be a challenge (some students may lack internet access, some may not have a quiet place to participate from, some may be in a remote time zone, etc.).
 Mixing asynchronous approaches with occasional targeted synchronous discussions can often be a more effective way to engage students.
 This is especially true for 3-hour courses, when Zoom fatigue can become a real barrier to learning.